-Performance and quality and performance are judged by an organisation's customers.
-Thus, your organisation must take into account all product and service features and characteristics and all modes of customer access that contribute value to your customers.
-Such behaviour leads to customer acquisition, satisfaction, preference, referral, retention and loyalty, and business expansion.
+Performance and quality are judged by an organization's customers.
+Thus, your organization must take into account all product and service features and characteristics and all modes of customer access that contribute value to your customers.
+Such behavior leads to customer acquisition, satisfaction, preference, referrals, retention, and loyalty and to business expansion.
 Customer-driven excellence has both current and future components: understanding today's customer desires and anticipating future customer desires and marketplace potential.

-Value and satisfaction may be influenced by many factors throughout your customers' overall experience with your organisation.
-These factors include your organisation's customer relationships with customers, which help to build trust, confidence, and loyalty.
+Value and satisfaction may be influenced by many factors throughout your customers' overall experience with your organization.
+These factors include your organization's customer relationships, which help to build trust, confidence, and loyalty.

 Customer-driven excellence means much more than reducing defects and errors, merely meeting specifications, or reducing complaints.
-Nevertheless, these factors contribute to your customers' view of your organisation and thus also are important parts of customer-driven excellence.
-In addition, your organisation's success in recovering from defects, service errors, and mistakes is crucial to retaining customers and building customer relationships.
+Nevertheless, these factors contribute to your customers' view of your organization and thus also are important parts of customer-driven excellence.
+In addition, your organization's success in recovering from defects, service errors, and mistakes is crucial for retaining customers and building customer relationships.

-Customer-driven organisations address not only the product and service characteristics that meet basic customer requirements but also those features and characteristics that differentiate products and services from competing offerings.
-Such differentiation may be based upon new or modified offerings, combinations of product and service offerings, customisation of offerings, multiple access mechanisms, rapid response, or special relationships.
+Customer-driven organizations address not only the product and service characteristics that meet basic customer requirements but also those features and characteristics that differentiate products and services from competing offerings.
+Such differentiation may be based on new or modified offerings, combinations of product and service offerings, customization of offerings, multiple access mechanisms, rapid response, or special relationships.

 Customer-driven excellence is thus a strategic concept.
 It is directed toward customer retention and loyalty, market share gain, and growth.
 It demands constant sensitivity to changing and emerging customer and market requirements and to the factors that drive customer satisfaction and loyalty.
 It demands listening to your customers.
 It demands anticipating changes in the marketplace.
-Therefore, customer-driven excellence demands awareness of developments in technology and competitors' offerings, as well as rapid and flexible response to customer, environmental, and market changes.
+Therefore, customer-driven excellence demands awareness of developments in technology and competitors' offerings, as well as rapid and flexible responses to customer, environmental, and market changes.

-Organisational and Personal Learning
+Organizational and Personal Learning

-Achieving the highest levels of business performance requires a well-executed approach to organisational and personal learning.
-Organisational learning includes both continuous improvement of existing approaches and significant change, leading to new goals and approaches.
-Learning needs to be embedded in the way your organisation operates.
-This means that learning (1) is a regular part of daily work; (2) is practiced at personal, work unit, and organisational levels; (3) results in solving problems at their source ("root cause"); (4) is focused on building and sharing knowledge throughout your organisation; and (5) is driven by opportunities to effect significant, meaningful change.
+Achieving the highest levels of organizational performance requires a well-executed approach to organizational and personal learning.
+Organizational learning includes both continuous improvement of existing approaches and significant change, leading to new goals and approaches.
+Learning needs to be embedded in the way your organization operates.
+This means that learning (1) is a regular part of daily work; (2) is practiced at personal, work unit, and organizational levels; (3) results in solving problems at their source ("root cause"); (4) is focused on building and sharing knowledge throughout your organization; and (5) is driven by opportunities to effect significant, meaningful change.
 Sources for learning include employees' and volunteers' ideas, research and development (R&D), customers' input, best practice sharing, and benchmarking.

-Organisational learning can result in (1) enhancing value to customers through new and improved products and services; (2) developing new business opportunities; (3) reducing errors, defects, waste, and related costs; (4) improving responsiveness and cycle time performance; (5) increasing productivity and effectiveness in the use of all your resources; and (6) enhancing your organisation's performance in fulfilling its societal responsibilities and its service to your community.
+Organizational learning can result in (1) enhancing value to customers through new and improved products and services; (2) developing new business opportunities; (3) reducing errors, defects, waste, and related costs; (4) improving responsiveness and cycle time performance; (5) increasing productivity and effectiveness in the use of all your resources; and (6) enhancing your organization's performance in fulfilling its societal responsibilities and its service to your community.